wp-plugins/nextgen-facebook/readme.txt

 = 6.1 DEV =

-* Added an 'og:locale' meta tag, character counter to Custom Post / Page Description (Pro version).
+* Added an 'og:locale' meta tag, a character counter to the custom Description for Posts and Page (Pro version), a custom Video URL for Posts and Pages (Pro Version).

 = 6.0 =